inBeat/inbeat-website/content/top-influencers/instagram/cooking/italy/_index.md

 ---
-title: Top 10 Cooking Instagram Influencers In Italy in 2023
+title: Top 10 Cooking Instagram Influencers In Italy In 2023
 description: >-
   Find top cooking Instagram influencers in Italy in 2023.
-Most popular hashtags: #italy #food #photooftheday #foodporn.
+Most popular hashtags: #italianfood #cucinaitaliana #food.
 platform: Instagram
-hits: 808
+hits: 645
-text_top: Discover the top-rated Instagram influencers on inBeat.
+text_top: See the best Instagram profiles on inBeat.
-text_bottom: Our search engine aggregates 808 Instagram influencers like this in Italy for you to connect with.
+text_bottom: Our database aggregates 645 Instagram influencers like this in Italy for you to contact.
 profiles:
   - username: "stereolady"
     fullname: >-